Skip to main content

 White-Collar Justice Program

 The prosecution of white-collar crime is an essential focus of the United States Attorney’s for the Eastern District of Pennsylvania.
 In all of its forms, financial fraud, corruption, and abuse of power inflict real and lasting harms on the citizens and businesses in our district.
-These crimes rob victims of their personal livelihood, the government programs they depend on, and their trust in the economic and public institutions that serve our communities.
+These crimes rob victims of their personal livelihood, the government programs on which they depend, and their trust in the economic and public institutions that serve our communities.

 The United States Attorney’s Office for the Eastern District of Pennsylvania proudly participates in the DOJ’s Corporate Whistleblower Awards Pilot Program, a critical program to uncover and prosecute corporate crime.
 Under this pilot program, implemented by the DOJ’s Criminal Division, an individual whistleblower (not a corporation) who provides original and truthful information about corporate misconduct that results in a successful forfeiture may be eligible for a monetary award.
 In September 2025, our office became a principal participant in the Whistleblower Awards Program, recognizing its value in surfacing and generating credible allegations of corporate and individual crime.